carsongoodwin32/rosetta2_avx_dive/README.md

 This repo contains the results of AVX and AVX2 code experiments I ran on June 11, 2024 on the macOS 15.0 Developer Beta version of Rosetta2

 The files contained in this repo include:
--Code run on Rosetta that includes SSE2, AVX, and AVX2 codepaths -Separate AVX and AVX2 only versions of that code -Rosetta aot compilation files for that code
+- Code run on Rosetta that includes SSE2, AVX, and AVX2 codepaths
+- Separate AVX and AVX2 only versions of that code
+- Rosetta aot compilation files for that code
--Full Ghidra Disassemblies of those AOT files
+- Full Ghidra Disassemblies of those AOT files

 ## Preamble and history